orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/feed.md

 ## What is it?

 Remember, the name of this application is Book_cast_, which lets suggest that we can expose the list of books as a feed of some sort.
-Here, you will use the Atom Syndication Format (or Atom in short).
+Here, you will use the [Atom Syndication Format][28] (or Atom in short).
 Atom is a format very much like RSS but it has been standardized by IETF and is much cleaner than RSS (note that there are at least 6 different versions of RSS).
 Atom is now supported by most feed readers.

 An atom feed looks like this (example from the Atom specification):